shreejavasala/MERN-Auth-System/README.md

 npm run start
 ```

-## **Start the app**
+## **Quick Notes**

 - Frontend API calls use relative path /api/auth in production and http://localhost:3000/api/auth in development.
 - Make sure to create an account on mailtrap, and if you have your own domain use that to sent email to anyone.
-- If you are using the demo mailtrap domain, then you will able to send email to only mail connected to your account.
+- If you are using the demo mailtrap domain, then you will be able to send emails to only mail connected to your account.
 - Make sure Mailtrap credentials are valid to test email functionality.
 - CORS is configured to allow http://localhost:5173 in development and your CLIENT_URL in production.

+---

+✨ Thank you for checking out this project! ✨
+If you like it, consider giving the repo a ⭐ and sharing your feedback.
+Your support motivates me to build more amazing projects! 🚀